 WSPTA//Game Development Competition

-The WSPTA//Game Development Competition is a new STEM-based program, introduced in the fall of 2016, to encourage and support student success.
+The WSPTA//Game Development Competition is a STEM-based program, introduced last year, to encourage and support student success.
 Students in grades 9-12 attending a school with a PTA in good standing may participate and share their knowledge of computer science based on an assigned theme.
-The purpose is to provide an opportunity for students to use their creative talents by expressing themselves, either individually or in teams, by creating a computer game.
-Students’ submissions are judged in the following areas: game of the year, art and animation, game design, programming (code), and audio design.
+The purpose is to provide an opportunity for students, either individually or in teams of up to six members, to use their creative talents and express themselves by developing a computer game.
+Students’ submissions are judged in the following areas: game of the year, arts and animation, game design, programming (code), and audio design.

 Students must participate through a local PTA/PTSA in good standing.
 Parent groups not affiliated with WSPTA are not eligible to sponsor this program.
 It is the responsibility of the local PTA/PTSA to determine each student’s eligibility in the program.
 A student/team may develop an entry in or outside of school.